• Skip to primary navigation

 • ×

-The Kitchenaid Pasta Attachment has changed my life, so I wanted to give you my pure, unsponsored opinion as to why.
+The KitchenAid Pasta Attachment has changed my life, so I wanted to give you my pure, unsponsored opinion as to why.
 Hopefully this can help you in your buying process!

 Close up of pink Kitchenaid attachment

 I have been making homemade pasta for my entire life.
 Every Christmas Eve, my big Italian Family makes homemade pasta for 30 people.
 Then, I moved to Italy, and I made pasta constantly while learning from some real Italian professionals!
+Once I moved home, I started teaching pasta-making classes, where I visit groups of 20 or so people and teach them how to make pasta in their own home.
+I guess you could call me a pasta making expert.

 Up until about a year ago, I did all of this by hand.
-We made pasta for 30 people with a hand crank pasta maker.
-One so old that we had to clamp it to the counter because it would fall apart otherwise.
+We made pasta for 30 people with a hand crank pasta maker…. one so old that we had to clamp it to the counter because it would fall apart otherwise.
 We spent hours upon hours upon hours cranking that pasta maker until our arms wanted to fall off.

 It was fun, but it was tedious.
 And it took forever to make such a simple dish!